 For a more technical challenge today we can choose one of several routes on the south face of the Klein Bielenhorn.
 This is reached in 25 mins from the Sidelen hut.
 Routes on the face itself are all V+ or VI and around 8 pitches.
 A less technical option is to traverse the peak via the West Ridge (IV) which gives an excellent mountaineering day.
 We descend in the afternoon and walk up to the Albert Heim hut (1.5 hours).

-There is a choice of superb objectives for today.
-Strong rock climbers will probably want to attempt the Graue Wand (VI), the most famous route in the area taking a series of fissures up an absolutely stunning 400m granite face.
+There is a choice of superb objectives today.
+Strong rock climbers will probably want to attempt the Graue Wand (VI), the most famous route in the area which takes a series of fissures up an absolutely stunning 400m granite face.
 If you prefer a first-class mountaineering day, then the traverse of the Galenstock from south to north (grade III rock, overall grade AD) fits the bill exactly.
-Either objective requires good weather, so if the forecast is better for the Thursday then plans for these two days may be juxtaposed.
+Either objective requires good weather, so if the forecast is better for the Thursday then plans for these two days may be swapped around.

-The South Ridge of the Gletschhorn (3305m), grade III+, is very enjoyable indeed and gives course participants an opportunity to do some lead-climbing ( with instruction from the guide and at the guide's discretion) or simply to enjoy a less pressured day.
+The South Ridge of the Gletschhorn (3305m), grade III+, is very enjoyable indeed and gives you an opportunity to do some lead-climbing (with instruction from your guide and at the guide's discretion) or simply to enjoy a less pressured day.
 It can be climbed entirely in mountain boots or carrying rock boots for the hardest pitches.

 The Winterstock (3203m) is the closest major peak to the Albert Heim hut, rising in a series of huge towers.
 We will attempt a route on the First Tower, either taking the first section of the massive South Ridge (V/VI) or one of the more recent routes on the SW face.
-Return later in the day to Leysin and the Grand Chalet hotel for an evening meal.
+We return later in the day to the Grand Chalet hotel in Leysin for dinner.

 Breakfast at the hotel is included before departure.